scslab/cs240h-notes/12-information-flow-control/information-flow-control.md

 <!---
-Scribe Notes for the Information Flow Control lecture Chris Copeland
+Scribe Notes for the Information Flow Control lecture Chris Copeland (chrisnc@stanford.edu)

-A few things copied from the actual lecture notes where I couldn't keep up.
+A few things are copied from the actual lecture notes in places where my typing couldn't keep up (mainly code samples).
 -->

 # Safe Haskell

 * How can we incorporate untrusted code in our programs?

-* We often want to use 3rd party libraries (e.g., from Hackage)
+* We often want to use 3rd party libraries (e.g., from Hackage), but we need to

-* Want to limit the damage they can do if they are malicious.
+* limit the damage they can do if they are malicious.

 ## How do we decide whether code is safe?

 * We can't determine safety of functions just from type signatures.

-* `unsafePerformIO` and others can do nasty things without revealing it in the type of the function.
+* `unsafePerformIO` and others can do nasty things without making the (potential) nastiness obvious in the type signature of the function.

 * We need some way to trust the type signature (pure functions should actually be pure).